u-boot/u-boot/tools/binman/binman.rst

 When invoked within U-Boot, binman only builds a single set of images, for the chosen board.
 This is set by the `CONFIG_DEFAULT_DEVICE_TREE` option.

-However, U-Boot generally builds all the device tree files associated with an SoC.
-These are written to the (e.g. for ARM) `arch/arm/dts` directory.
+However, U-Boot builds all the devicetree files associated with an SoC.
+These are written in the (e.g. for ARM) `arch/arm/dts` directory.
 Each of these contains the full binman description for that board.
-Often the best approach is to build a single image that includes all these device tree binaries and allow SPL to select the correct one on boot.
+Often the best approach is to build a single image that includes all these devicetree binaries and allow SPL to select the correct one on boot.

-However, it is also possible to build separate images for each board, simply by invoking binman multiple times, once for each device tree file, using a different output directory.
+However, it is also possible to build separate images for each board, simply by invoking binman multiple times, once for each devicetree file, using a different output directory.
 This will produce one set of images for each board.